City of Newcastle encourages the establishment of outdoor trading areas throughout the Newcastle region.

 Smoking in outdoor trading areas

 Smoking in or adjacent to an outdoor trading area is prohibited.
 As of 6 July 2015, commercial outdoor dining areas are smoke-free.
-Council does not have any control over these laws and cannot police and or enforce fines.
+City of Newcastle does not have any control over these laws and cannot police and or enforce fines.
 All breaches should be directed to Health NSW who have an online reporting form and for enquiries contact 1800 357 412.

 The Smoke-free Environment Act 2000 also bans smoking in the following outdoor public places: